jagreehal/trycatch-vs-neverthrow-vs-effect/README.md

 **Errors aren't bugs: they're features.** The difference between a junior developer and a senior developer isn't that the senior writes bug-free code.
 It's that the senior developer has learned to design around the inevitable failure.

-**The question isn't whether to handle errors.** The question is: how do you make error handling:

-1. **Visible** - Can you see all the ways your code can fail just by looking at it?
-2. **Composable** - Do errors make it painful to combine functions?
-3. **Honest** - Do your function signatures tell the truth about what might happen?
+You already have a rubric now: **Visible, Composable, Honest**.
+Pick the trade-off you're willing to live with — because at 3 AM, you won't care what was "elegant."
+You'll care what was **understandable**.

 **There's no "correct" choice here.** Each approach is a tool.
 Use try/catch when you need simplicity.
 Use neverthrow when you need composability.
+Use Workflow when you want automatic error inference with familiar syntax.
 Use Effect when you need the full architectural toolkit.

 But whatever you choose, choose deliberately.
 Don't just throw try/catch around everything and hope for the best.
 And don't pick Effect just because it sounds impressive on your resume.